vikasiyer/carnd-term1-p4/writeup_submission.md

 I also lost plenty of time understanding how np.dstack works.
 The lack of understanding caused some delays as the dstacks would have an image dimension of 9 instead of 3 which would not make the code from the lessons work as-is.
 Reading through the Udacity forums helped resolve some of the issues.

 I also have some difficulty in fitting lines in a couple of spots in the video frame, especially the one where there are shadows.
 I hope to improve this in future by experimenting with some more thresholding values using different color schemes.

+*Edit: Submission 2*

+Based on the reviewer's recommendation, I made some changes to the thresholding.
+I used the code suggested by the reviewer to add debug frames to my video to see how lane detection looks like in areas with wobbling.
+For the first wobble, thresholding addition of H and L values helped solving the problem.

+For the shadow patch area, I plotted the sliding window and found that the lane detections found plenty of points in a box and no detections otherwise.
+I tried making several changes to thresholding in the HLS space.
+While the wobbling reduced, the green lane detection would still squeeze a bit.
+Thresholding couldn't make any further improvements.
+Based on the reviewer's suggestions and the debug plots (see image below), I noticed that the lane width goes too small in the shadow patch.
+So if I detect a shadow (i.e  "if len(good_right_inds) > 3500" in the slidingWindow method), I look for a wider lane width to record lane detections and ignore every other lane detections.
+This helped reduce false positives, and helped smoothen the lane detection.

+![alt text][image8]